SiaFoundation/siad/modules/feemanager/README.md

   - The feemanager subsystem's `AddFee` method calls `callPersistNewFee` to add a fee to the FeeManager and persists the change on disk
-  - The process fees subsystem's `threadedProcessFess` method calls `callPersistNewFee` to persist a change to a Fee's `PayoutHeight` on disk
+  - The process fees subsystem's `threadedProcessFess` method calls `callPersistFeeUpdate` to persist a change to a Fee's `PayoutHeight` on disk

 ### Process Fees Subsystem
 **Key Files**